 Clipping Your Dog’s Nails

-When your dog won’t stop clawing everything, try trimming their nails with a dog nail clipper.
+When your dog won’t stop clawing everything, try trimming their nails.
 Trimming your dog’s nails can be a challenging process— most dogs don’t like being held down and dealing with new experiences.
 It’s not necessarily painful if you know what you’re doing, but you might need a partner to hold your dog down while you clip their nails.

-To clip your dog’s nails, take the paw and look for the tissue in each nail.
+To use dog nail clippers, take the paw and look for the tissue in each nail.
 This is a set of nerve endings and blood vessels called the “quick.”
-If you cut the quick, your dog’s nail might start bleeding.
+If you cut the quick, you’ll likely have to take measures to stop your dog’s nail from bleeding.
 Cutting the quick is painful, which might make your dog afraid of nail trimmings.

 If you’re not comfortable clipping your dog’s nails or your attempts at nail trimming don’t go well, most groomers offer nail clipping services.
 Your vet might also clip your dog’s nails when you take them in for a regular checkup.